TantorLabs/pg_perfbench/README.md

 * Adding the result of executing a bash script on the database host;
 * Adding the result of executing an SQL script on the database;

-The application offers support for two configurations of database connections:
+The application supports two configurations for database connections, depending on its location:

 * `SSH` - database located on a remote host;
 * `Container` - database located in a Docker container;